My child is a little apprehensive about tuition. What can I do?

 As a University student, I am given my timetable before my semester begins.
 Once I have been provided with this, I look at regularly available slots to book students in for.
 I offer these ascending in age – as I am sure parents can appreciate, my Year 10 students are far more likely to be able to manage a 7pm slot than my Year 1 students!
 I work evenings and Sundays, taking Saturday off except in rare circumstances for PPA time.

-How involved/deinvolved to I have to be?
+How involved/deinvolved do I have to be?

 As a family-focused provider, this is entirely your choice.
 For some of my clients, I have weekly phone meetings to cover learning outcomes and set an additional session worth of content as home learning.
 For some of my other clients, we only communicate when we are arranging slots.
 I understand that different people have different priorities and am happy to work within either parenting style.